 *Exchange of the Peace

-*Doxology: (Sung to the tune of hymn no. 27) Lasst uns erfreuen Praise God from whom all blessings flow, praise God all creatures here below, alleluia, alleluia.
+*Doxology - Lasst uns erfreuen -Praise God from whom all blessings flow, praise God all creatures here below, alleluia, alleluia.
 Praise God above ye heavenly hosts, Creator, Christ, and Holy Ghost, alleluia, alleluia, alleluia, alleluia, alleluia!

 The University Chapel is a welcoming community of faith.
 We gather to sing God's praises, to hear God's living Word, to seek justice, and to proclaim God's love for all people.
 Every Sunday of every month the congregation is invited to bring non-perishable food items to be donated to Arm in Arm.
 If you are interested in making a contribution toward Sunday flowers in the chapel as a memorial, please contact Liz Powers for details at 609-258-3048.
 The offering this morning will benefit LALDEF, the Latin American Legal Defense and Education Fund.
 Based in Trenton and serving Mercer County, LALDEF is a grassroots nonprofit organization formed to defend the civil rights of Latin Americans and facilitate their access to health care and education, as well as to advance cross-cultural understanding in the Mercer County area.
 In recent months, they have been very active in helping our neighbors to understand their rights regarding immigration and deportation.

 - Worship Service, Sunday, May 22, 2022, 10am - The preacher will be 50th Reunion Preacher Rev. Jim Antal ’72.

 All events are in the University Chapel unless otherwise stated.
 For more information, please visit chapel.princeton.edu or call 609-258-3047